“The HP Elite C1030 Chromebook isn't cheap, but it has business acumen in spades.”

 Most users will love this display, especially seeing more vertical information thanks to the taller aspect ratio.
 Media consumption was just fine, as was productivity work, and I have no real complaints.

 HP makes great keyboards, and you’ll find them on its Spectre and Elite lineups.
-Theis no different, with an island keyboard that sports silver caps with legible gray lettering, plenty of spacing, and a very crisp mechanism that doesn’t require a ton of pressure to engage yet provides a satisfying bottoming action that lets you know you’ve struck a key.
+The Elite C1030 Chromebook is no different, with an island keyboard that sports silver caps with legible gray lettering, plenty of spacing, and a very crisp mechanism that doesn’t require a ton of pressure to engage yet provides a satisfying bottoming action that lets you know you’ve struck a key.

 It’s as good a keyboard as you’ll find on any Windows 10 laptop.
 It’s better than the Chromebook average — including the two I’ve highlighted in this review — and rivals the Magic Keyboard on Apple’s latest MacBooks.
 There are the usual Chrome OS five levels of backlighting brightness that let you fine-tune how much light your keyboard gives off.